amaranth-lang/rfcs/text/0066-simulation-time.md

 - `Period(MHz: numbers.Real)`
 - `Period(GHz: numbers.Real)`
   - The argument will be scaled according to its SI prefix and its reciprocal used to calculate the closest integer femtosecond representation.
-    A value of zero will raise `ZeroDivisionError`.
+  - A value of zero will raise `ZeroDivisionError`.
+  - A negative value will raise `ValueError`.

 To convert it back to a number, the following properties are available:
 - `.seconds -> float`